-The school operates from its own state-of-the-art building, with modern teaching and learning spaces that reflect a workplace environment.
+The school operates from two buildings, with modern teaching and learning spaces that reflect a workplace environment.
 Our students also benefit from the facilities on the Kingston Maurward College campus.
 Students need to have a strong sense of responsibility to enable them to fully participate safely and engage with the demanding expectations of the school, campus and workplaces.
 We have a SENDCO (Natasha Sibley), and two specialist teachers (Eleanor Parker & Penny Le Mesurier), and Student-facing Support staff to deliver a wide range of interventions as well as an experienced teaching staff to ensure that the needs of students with SEND are effectively met.